 Study Abroad Transfer Credits

-Transfer credit toward the Juris Doctor degree are accepted upon satisfactory completion of course work in an ABA-approved study abroad program; approval to enroll in any study abroad programs must be obtained in advance from the Assistant Dean for Student Affairs.
+Transfer credit toward the Juris Doctor degree are accepted upon satisfactory completion of course work in an ABA-approved study abroad program; approval to enroll in any study abroad programs must be obtained in advance from the Assistant Dean for Academic and Student Affairs.
 Please be advised that to meet the ABA residency requirement, a student must be enrolled in at least 10 credit hours of course work, and receive at least a “C” for credit to transfer.

 Transfer Student Credits